docker-library/docs/silverpeas/content.md

 # Document conversion

 Some features in Silverpeas (export, preview, content visualization, ...) requires a document converter.
+The document converter isn't mandatory to use Silverpeas but it gives access to additional features.
 The document conversion is performed in Silverpeas by the program LibreOffice running as a daemon.
 So, in order to enable and to use these features, you have first to use a Data Volume Container to store all the Silverpeas data and second to run a container embbeding a LibreOffice program running as a daemon.
 There is no official Docker images of LibreOffice but DockerHub hosts some of unofficial images of it ([xcgd/libreoffice](https://hub.docker.com/r/xcgd/libreoffice/) for example).

-Once a Data Volume Container created for Silverpeas as explained in the section above, you have to link it with the Docker image running LibreOffice as a daemon in order the program have access the documents to convert:
+Once a Data Volume Container is created for Silverpeas as explained in the section above, you have to link it with the Docker image running LibreOffice as a daemon in order the program have access the documents to convert:

 	$ docker run --name libreoffice -d \
 	    --volumes-from silverpeas-store \